March 2026 streaming: Netflix leads, rivals strike back

 Jamie Lee Curtis joins ‘Scarpetta’ like adding relief to an already crowded map.
 Her character turns family into a minefield: where science wants to cut, bonds refuse to be silent.
 In a month dominated by franchises, this series recalls another promise: crime is also a matter of intimacy.
 And sometimes the hardest truth isn’t in the morgue, but in the home.

-Disney+: "Lucky Luke", The Franco-Belgian Icon In Series Form
+Disney+: "Lucky Luke," The Franco-Belgian Icon In Series Form

 HBO Max: Counter-Programming, From Fatal Triangle To Campus Comedy